SkyCooper/LanguageCardsReact/README.md

 ## Notes

-- Step 1: Create React App using `npx create-react-app image-gallery`
+- Step 1: Create React App using `npx create-react-app language-cards`

-- Step 2: For images you can use [Images](./src/helper/data.js).
+- Step 2: Build Languages Cards app using [data.js](data.js), images in [assets](./assets/) folder.

-- Step 3: Push your application into your own public repo on Github
+- Step 4: Push your application into your own public repo on Github

-- Step 4: Add project gif to your project and README.md file.
+- Step 5: Add project gif to your project and README.md file.

 ## Resources

-- 🔥 You can use [`data.js`](./src/helper/data.js) for your own work.
+- 🔥 You can use [`data.js`](./src/data/data.js) for your own work.

 # <center> ⌛ Happy Coding ✍ </center>